June Movement: 1999–2008 representation

 Between 1999 and 2004, they held three of the sixteen Danish seats in the European Parliament.
 By the 2004 elections only one MEP, Jens-Peter Bonde, was re-elected.

 The movement recommended rejecting the European constitution as it considered it to be undemocratic and as introducing too much central control.
 However, the European constitution was passed in the Danish Parliament without a referendum.

-In May 2008 Jens-Peter Bonde resigned from the European Parliament, succeeded by Hanne Dahl.
+In May 2008, Jens-Peter Bonde resigned from the European Parliament, succeeded by Hanne Dahl.
 Bonde later stopped being a leading member of the June Movement, instead working as an adviser for the cross-European Libertas Party.

 2009 electoral defeat and dissolution

-On 7 June 2009 the June Movement was convincingly defeated in the Danish elections for the European Parliament, and the movement lost its seat.
+On 7 June 2009, the June Movement was convincingly defeated in the Danish elections for the European Parliament, and the movement lost its seat.
 To run again, the movement needed to collect signatures from 80,000 voters, which it considered an impossible task.
 On the evening of the election, movement leader Keld Albrecthsen announced that the movement would disband, which it did on 5 September 2009.

 Policies

 The organisation claimed to be cross-spectrum and had active members from all political affiliations, however with emphasis on the centre-left.
+Its self-description notwithstanding, it was considered a left-wing party.

 The June Movements did not want Denmark to leave the EU, but proposed a "slimmer and better EU".
 In general the movement wanted the EU to deal with only cross-border issues such as environmental and trade policies.
 Nature sustainability, human and animal health should have higher priority than capital movements and free market issues.
 The movement demanded transparency and control of the EU's use of money.
 It proposed a reversed form of the EU's principle of subsidiarity, meaning that it wanted the EU to handle issues only when ordered to do so by the member countries.
 The movement also wanted the EU to skip interference into areas which were covered by other international organisations, such as human rights, defence and security politics.

 One proposal for democratic reform of the EU was to let the European commissioners be elected nationally, by the electorate.
 This was meant to offer more debate on EU legislation as well as to bring in more democracy to the EU.